 Where the question of informed consent can become more of an issue is in the context of completely elective surgery, such as cosmetic surgery or something like that, and if you can say, “Well, look.
 I would never have had this completely unnecessary procedure carried out if I had known that I was going to have chronic pain afterwards.”
-But, in most cases where the surgery or procedure is actually clinically indicated, satisfying a court that you wouldn’t have proceeded anyway if you had been properly consented will prove difficult, unless the risk is very real.
-Furthermore, independent surgical medical opinion may well take the view that a surgeon should not have recommended surgery if the risk of complication outweighed the potential benefits from the procedure, and indeed that the circumstances were such that they did not do so.
+But, in most cases where the surgery or procedure is actually clinically indicated, satisfying a court that you wouldn’t have proceeded anyway if you had properly consented will prove difficult, unless the risk is very real.
+Furthermore, an independent surgical medical opinion may well take the view that a surgeon should not have recommended surgery if the risk of complication outweighed the potential benefits from the procedure, and indeed that the circumstances were such that they did not do so.

 What does arise is the situation whereby surgery might have been chosen as a route, but there may have been a less invasive procedure available.
-There are a lot of injuries where surgeons are anxious to proceed, because they are trained surgeons and they believe in surgery as the best mode of treatment, where there may be more conservative treatments available, such as laser treatment, et cetera.
+There are a lot of injuries where surgeons are anxious to proceed because they are trained surgeons and they believe in surgery as the best mode of treatment, where there may be more conservative treatments available, such as laser treatment, et cetera.
 In the case of a shoulder and knee injury for instance, laser treatment has been seen to be effective and is much less invasive than surgery.
 These procedures can take longer and they may not be as tried and trusted but nevertheless if there are appropriate medical alternatives a patient should at least have the option of considering them.

 Negligence in the Performance of Surgery

-Apart from the question of informed consent there is then the actual performance of the surgery itself.
+Apart from the question of informed consent, there is then the actual performance of the surgery itself.
 Examples of negligence in this context would include joint replacements (including hip and knee replacements) where the components aren’t put in at the right alignment, resulting in dislocation or instability.
 You can have situations where instrumentation is being inserted and screws or other fixatives can perforate the bone, or cause damage to other nearby organs.

-Also the failure to pick up on and diagnose infection can arise commonly in this context.
+Also, the failure to pick up on and diagnose infection can arise commonly in this context.
 Infection is a known risk associated with surgery, and the fact that an infection occurs, of itself would not give rise to an action.
 But, if an infection isn’t picked up on quickly and treated properly, you have the possibility of avoidable sepsis occurring.
-Sepsis is a potentially life-threatening complication of surgery which may arise particularly where there is a substandard technique used or a substandard system of aftercare provided, and which otherwise could and should have been avoided.
+Sepsis is a potentially life-threatening complication of surgery which may arise particularly where there is a substandard technique used or a substandard system of aftercare provided, which otherwise could and should have been avoided.

 Aside from surgery arising in a hospital context, you can also have instances of negligence arising in the course of minor surgery by GPs.
 For instance, certain contraceptive devices, ones comprising a small metal rod are inserted into the upper arm of a woman by a GP in the local surgery.
-It’s also removed under local anesthetic by the GP.
+It’s also removed under local anaesthetic by the GP.

 Complications can arise in the course of this procedure which could require referral to a plastic surgeon.
 Failure to do so could result in nerve damage and scarring that could otherwise be avoided.

 The failure in an emergency setting to properly diagnose and refer in the case of lacerations that may require plastic surgery can also give rise to instances of negligence.
-For instance if a person were to attend at an A&E with a laceration following a fall or other accident and was just sent home because there was no plastic surgery unit at the hospital, when they should have referred her to the closest hospital with a plastic surgery facility, this can result in delayed healing and markedly inferior outcomes, perhaps resulting in follow-up treatments that might otherwise be avoided, nerve damage involving chronic pain, scarring and serious disfigurement, whereas if the laceration had been properly cleaned and sutured by a plastic surgeon on the first occasion, all of that could be avoided.
+For instance, if a person were to attend an A&E department with a laceration following a fall or other accident and was just sent home because there was no plastic surgery unit at the hospital when they should have referred her to the closest hospital with a plastic surgery facility, this can result in delayed healing and markedly inferior outcomes, perhaps resulting in follow-up treatments that might otherwise be avoided, nerve damage involving chronic pain, scarring and serious disfigurement, whereas if the laceration had been properly cleaned and sutured by a plastic surgeon on the first occasion, all of that could be avoided.

 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-You can count on us for legal advice, guidance and assistance on any form of personal injury including fracture compensation claims *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+You can count on us for legal advice, guidance and assistance on any form of medical negligence claim.